Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-The last step is the implementation of a `describe()` method for a struct.
+The last step is to implement a `describe()` method for a struct.
 The `expanded` variable is defined using the `quote!` macro and the `impl` keyword to create an implementation for the struct name stored in the `#ident` variable.

 This implementation defines the `describe()` method that uses the `println!` macro to print the name of the struct and its field names.